ClubCedille/Plateforme-Cedille/wiki/README.md

 # wiki.omni.cedille.club with mkdocs

-This folder contains the source code for the Cedille Club's wiki, hosted at [wiki.omni.cedille.club](https://wiki.omni.cedille.club).
+This folder contains the source code for the CEDILLE Club's wiki, hosted at [wiki.omni.cedille.club](https://wiki.omni.cedille.club).

 ## How to use